Blosc/python-blosc2/RELEASING.rst

-* Do an actual release in github by visiting: https://github.com/Blosc/python-blosc2/releases/new Add the notes specific for this release
+* Do an actual release in github by visiting: https://github.com/Blosc/python-blosc2/releases/new Add the notes specific for this release.
-  This will upload the wheels to PyPI too.

 Announcing